 Most of the time tonsillitis is caused by viruses, such as the ones responsible for the common cold.
 If your tonsillitis is caused by a virus, you’re more likely to have mild symptoms that go away pretty quickly.

-Tonsillitis can also be caused by bacteria, like the one that causes strep throat.
+Tonsillitis can also be caused by bacteria, like the one that causes strep throat and scarlet fever.
 If your tonsillitis is caused by bacteria, you’ll likely need antibiotics to help you get better.

 Is tonsillitis contagious?